laneslexicon/lexicon_documentation/docs/dev-guide/build.md

 ### Platforms

+Installers are provided for Windows and OSX.
+Linux and \*BSD users should following these [instructions](#buildlinux).

 The application can be built on Windows, FreeBSD, Linux and OSX provided the required software is installed.

 ##### Build requirements